Specification

 - Requirements and Design documents: high-level informal descriptions of what the app should do

-- This is the classic form of specification in software engineering; includes description/pictures/etc but far from code
+- This is the classic form of specification in software engineering; includes description/pictures/etc but is far from code

 - Types, e.g. writing an